qlbm -- A Quantum Lattice Boltzmann Software Framework: Introduction

 The third way in which QCFD problems can be approached is through the quantum implementation of \emph{Lattice Boltzmann Methods} (LBMs).
 This avenue presents modelling opportunities for exploiting the mathematical structure of the Boltzmann Equation and is entirely independent from classical optimization requirements.
 It is this direction that we seek to advance through this work.
 In what follows, we describe the current landscape of quantum LBM research before highlighting the challenges currently facing this field and how this work seeks to address them in \Cref{subsec:software-and-lbms}. \Cref{subsec:lbm} describes the steps and the mathematical structure of the classical LBM.

 Recently, quantum lattice Boltzmann methods (QBMs) have emerged as promising candidates for the future direction of QCFD.
+While the physics that QBMs target is entirely classical, the principal premise behind QBMs is that quantum computing may enable simulation at scales otherwise unattainable with classical hardware.
 The linearity of the streaming step and the locality of collision are two of the reasons why the LBM lends itself particularly well to native quantum implementations.
 Despite this, there are several inherent caveats that quantum implementations must address to simulate physically correct behavior.
 Most notably, these include the nonlinearity of the collision operator and the nonlocality of the streaming operator.
 These challenges stem from the fundamental properties of physical mesoscopic and macroscopic fluids, and are ubiquitous across many governing equations in science and engineering.
 One additional benefit of the LBM is that unlike in the Navier-Stokes equations, the nonlinearity and nonlocality are not directly coupled, which provides promising modelling opportunities.
 Supplementary to equation-specific nuances, effectively encoding information into and extracting it out of the quantum state are two universal hurdles of quantum algorithms.
 In an effort to overcome these challenges, research surrounding QBMs has largely focused on the development of quantum primitives that implement (parts of) the LBM time-marching loop.
 These initiatives have given rise to several techniques that accommodate specific subroutines of the LBM, imposing trade-offs between scalability and versatility.
 One way to categorize existing QBMs is by how they address the inherent nonlinearity of collision.

 The initial wave of research into QCFD occurred between 2001 and 2003 and largely focused on extending the lattice-gas model to distributed quantum devices \citep{yepez2001quantum, yepez2002efficient, yepez2002quantum, pravia2003experimental}.
 This work tailors quantum lattice-gas solvers to a decentralized system of quantum computers with limited number of qubits per device, linked together through classical communication channels.
 Though this approach enables the balancing of the computational workload through horizontal scaling, it requires a number of qubits that grows linearly with the number of grid points of the lattice.